Data-cat750/analytics-portfolio/Cyclistic/Readme.md

 # **Analysis**
 To analyze how casual riders and annual members use Cyclistic bikes differently, I followed a structured approach using the cleaned and prepared data.
 The key steps in this process were:

-Descriptive Statistics: I calculated key metrics such as the average ride duration, number of rides, and peak riding times (by day of the week and time of year) for each group.
+Descriptive Statistics: I calculated key metrics such as the average ride duration and peak riding times (by day of the week and time of year) for each group.
 This helped identify trends and patterns specific to each rider type.

 Comparison of Patterns: I compared ride patterns for casual riders and annual members, focusing on variables like:
   Ride duration: Do casual riders take shorter or longer rides compared to members?